reframejs/reframe/readme.md

 and that a web framework always comes with a lost in flexibility.
 We believe it doesn't have to be that way.

-Reframe greatly cares about flexiblity.
+Reframe greatly cares about flexibility.
 It is (to our knowledge) the most flexible web framework out there.
 We would even argue that Reframe is more flexible than gluying do-one-thing-do-it-well libraries yourself.